-In our 40+ years of leading teams, we’ve learned that the most successful projects are delivered by teams who charter themselves effectively.
+In our 40+ years of leading teams, we’ve learned that the most successful projects and organizations are delivered by teams who charter themselves effectively.
 These teams apply intentional and meaningful attention to team dynamics (the “behaving and communicating of the team”), they identify stakeholders, and they establish operating agreements, strategic priorities, goals and measures, decision-making frameworks, and roles and responsibilities during project initiation and throughout project execution.

 The Foundation for a Healthy Team

 When addressed proactively, a team charter defining a team’s purpose, their relationship(s) with stakeholders, operating agreements, strategic priorities, goals and measures, decision-making frameworks, and roles and responsibilities can result in remarkable outcomes.
 However, when comprehensive team chartering is not an option, or a project is well underway, know that creating alignment around any of the eight components of a team charter can improve (or reorient) a project team’s trajectory and mitigate risk to scope, schedule, budget, and quality.